Neptunians/sekai-ctf-2023-web-writeup/README.md

 Since this concept may be hard to follow, let's follow the flow on the numbers.
 If you look as vertices 4 and 9, we have our first desync: cache sends 1 request, but nginx understands that as 2.
-That will result, later, in the vertice 16, where the answer to `/post/C` will be the response of `/post/B` that is waiting to be written to the socket from nginx.
+That will result, later, in the vertex 16, where the answer to `/post/C` will be the response of `/post/B` that is waiting to be written to the socket from nginx.

 That means, future GETs to post C will get the content of B.